 I started to really think about the possibility of homeownership when I landed my first job right out of graduate school.
-After figuring out how much I could realistically afford, I spent the next two years living at home.
-I saved for a down payment and a few years later I became a millennial homeowner at the age of 26.
+After figuring out how much I could realistically afford, I spent the next two years living at home with my mom.
+I saved for a down payment and a few years later I became a millennial homeowner at the age of 27.

 After owning a home for over a year now, it’s safe to say that I have learned a few things about buying and maintaining a house.
 With that being said, since I’m all for millennials owning instead of renting, here are some tips for successfully buying a house in your twenties.

-Tips For Buying A House In Your Twenties
+Tips For Buying Real Estate in Your Twenties

 Finding a real estate agent who understands your needs is extremely important.
 As a millennial, you want to find an agent that finds listings based on your wants and needs, and understands that sticking to your budget is non-negotiable.